animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 Right To Die is not the same as Right For Physician To Commit Physician-Assisted Suicide in my opinion.
 One permits being able to talk about suicide, and not shaming or punishing a person for doing so, the other gives doctors permission to assist with that suicide.
 The latter also has merits, and before we get into what I'm proposing, let's look at a couple of those merits to see that even the radical variant, wherein doctors can assist with the suicide, makes sense.

 Right For Physician To Commit Physician-Assisted Suicide can increase peace of mind for people with severe depression, by giving them an exit door from Hell, that is their's to step through if they need to.
-Borrowing Sartre's depiction of the seemingly-perennial state of human relationships, we have both that "Hell is other people" and, as the play is called: [No Exit](https://en.wikipedia.org/wiki/No_Exit).
-Available death guarantees some peace of mind, enough for people going through unbelievable trauma to possibly relax, with some security, to regain a sense of optimism to pursue with their life.
-I can say from personal experience this actually works.
+Borrowing Sartre's depiction of the seemingly-perennial state of human relationships, we have both that "Hell is other people" and, as the play is called: "[No Exit](https://en.wikipedia.org/wiki/No_Exit)" from that Hell.
+Giving people going through unbelievable trauma the key to exit makes their lives feel less like Hell.
+That optimism can be what saves them.
+And the lack of urgency to take the first opportunity for death that opens up means they can live longer knowing they can always do it tomorrow.

 Secondly, bodies of suicide victims don't have to splatter from buildings, or in front of locomotives, or from bullet wounds on the walls that witnesses arrive to.
 Less gruesome methods require research ability and skill to carry out singlehandedly.
 Yet other methods can cause permanent damage to brain or body, reducing life quality even more.